omacranger/fontawesome-subset/README.md

 npm install --save-dev fontawesome-subset
 ```

-Second, install the edition of FontAwesome you plan on using. **Versions 5.12 and up are currently supported.** If you're using the Pro version, see [below](#using-with-fontawesome-pro).
+Second, install the edition of FontAwesome you plan on using. **Versions >=5.12.0 are currently supported.** If you're using the Pro version, see [below](#using-with-fontawesome-pro).
 For the free version, use the following:

 ```sh
 npm install --save-dev @fortawesome/fontawesome-free